 Most people don't associate health problems with the air in their homes, yet there are as many as 900 toxins polluting our indoor air.
 Certain indoor sources such as pet dander and secondhand smoke have very negative health effects and can lead to serious health issues, such as asthma.

 We offer a comprehensive home health check where we will visit your property with specialist air testing equipment, analyse the samples in our specialist laboratory and provide you with a detailed report which will explain the potential hazards found in the air.
-Book a home health check today and improve the air quality in your home.
+Book a free home survey today and improve the air quality in your home.